 Another habit to avoid.
 Make sure "it," "he," "she," or "they" refers to something obvious.
-Please note that "it" also is a frequent beginning for passive voice writing (see
+Please note that "it" often begins a sentence in the passive voice (see #9 above).

-#9 above).
 Also, note that the appropriate pronoun for an agency is "it," not "they" (for example, "The Bonneville Power Administration opposed the bill because it wanted to preserve its discretion").